Aer Split Kit Review: Ultra-Compact Tech Organizer for Minimalists

 You still have the side (or top?) compartment that’s always going to be great for pens or something low profile.
 The expandable main compartment works well for a mouse, small notebook, or charging cables when you need them.

-The design is clever - it keeps your most essential items easily accessible while maintaining a minimal profile when you don’t need the extra space.
+The design is clever.
+It keeps your most essential items easily accessible while maintaining a minimal profile when you don’t need the extra space.

 Build quality